baxuan/IRCM/Comparing-data-sets/README.md

 Usage

-The researcher downloads the source code, modifies it to suit their study, compiles on whichever platforms they want it to run in
+The researchers download the source code, modify it to suit their study, compiles on whichever platforms they want it to run in

 Requirements